Dog Adoption Tips

-The stay cue is a great exercise to increase your dog’s capacity to tolerate distractions, building his/her attention span, while increasing his focus and response to you.
+The stay cue is a great exercise to increase your dog’s capacity to tolerate distractions, building his attention span while increasing his focus and response to you.
 As with all learning cues, repetition is important until the cue is successfully learned.
 Continue reading

-An outstanding Dog Training School will cover many areas of interest for individuals interested in an Animal Career.
-Pets need consistency, clarity, and reliable follow-through in their training, just as much as pet owners themselves.
-Animal Behavior College is a leading dog training school that offers students and the pets they will train best practices in how to overcome training problems.
+An outstanding dog training school will cover many areas of interest for individuals interested in an animal career.
+Dogs need consistency, clarity and reliable follow-through in their training, just as much as pet owners themselves.
+Animal Behavior College is a leading school for dog trainers that offers students and pets the best practices in how to overcome training problems.

 Why?
 The simple answer is that it has worked in the past.
 Let’s break this down.
 There are four major components that make up the learning process for you and your pup.

 According to the U.S. Bureau of Labor Statistics, animal care and service workers have better than average employment prospects through 2016 due to an increasing pet population.
-This prediction is supported by data from The Los Angeles Times that shows the number of cats and dogs as pets increasing 2.4% in 2009 to reach 169 million.
-However, the long-term effects of the recession may temper that outlook somewhat, so it’s important for a veterinary assistant to set him or herself apart from the field in order to gain employment.
-The following tips can help jobseekers land animal jobs in a competitive market.
+This prediction is supported by data from The Los Angeles Times, which shows the number of cats and dogs as pets increase by 2.4% in 2009 to reach 169 million.
+However, the long-term effects of the recession may temper that outlook somewhat so it’s important for a veterinary assistant to set him or herself apart from the field in order to gain employment.
+The following tips can help job seekers land animal careers in a competitive market.
 Continue reading

-Animal hospitals and emergency centers hire both experienced applicants and recent graduates from veterinary assistant schools, like Animal Behavior College.
+Animal hospitals and emergency centers hire both experienced applicants and recent graduates from veterinary assistant schools like Animal Behavior College.
 Most applicants should have experience in general practice procedures.
-Although experienced is preferred, many hospitals are willing to hire and train ambitious, motivated veterinary assistants who demonstrate a desire to work and learn in a fast-paced environment.
+Although experience is preferred, many hospitals are willing to hire and train ambitious, motivated veterinary assistants who demonstrate a desire to work and learn in a fast-paced environment.

 Certified Veterinary Assistant Training Program

 If you’re considering a career change and love animals, becoming a veterinary assistant is a very practical choice.
-While there are thousands of veterinary assistant programs throughout the nation, it is important to select a quality program that is within your budget and current lifestyle.
+While there are thousands of veterinary assistant schools out there, it is important to select a high quality program that is within your budget and current lifestyle.
 After all, you may not have the luxury of quitting your current job in order to complete the program.
-The following is a quick overview of why people choose Animal Behavior College’s (ABC) Certified Veterinary Assistant Training Program over any other veterinary assistant program in the nation.
+The following is a quick overview of why people choose Animal Behavior College’s (ABC) Certified Veterinary Assistant Training Program over any other vet assistant school in the country.